LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

 Note that each reduction object takes an initial value at construction.
-Also, within the kernel, updating each reduction is done via an operator or method that is basically what you would expect (i.e., '+=' for sum, 'min()' for min, etc.).
+Also, within the kernel, updating each reduction is done via an operator or method that is basically what you would expect for the type of reduction (e.g., '+=' for sum, 'min()' for min, etc.).
 After the kernel executes, the reduced value computed by each reduction object is retrieved after the kernel by calling a 'get()' method on the reduction object.
 The min-loc/max-loc index values are obtained using 'getLoc()' methods.